arnavrneo/smvdu-auto-login/README.md

 - Enter the network login credentials (**Roll No.** & **Password**).
 - That's it!
 Delete the `auto-login.bat` file if desired.

-## Usage

-- Plug in the ethernet cable before the system startup.
-- Start the system.
-- If the **Download** procedure is followed correctly, you'll be automatically logged in!

 ### Linux